Blog

 • Legacy Methods – Barcodes, QR Codes, and RFID:

 However, passive RFID/NFC have short range, limited data storage, and no real-time tracking without costly infrastructure.
 As a result, older methods improved identification speed but lacked continuous visibility and intelligent analytics, leaving managers without a complete picture of asset status.
+This gap is now being addressed by AI-driven asset management, where machine learning analyzes usage patterns and asset history, while computer vision supports visual asset verification and automated audits unlocking smarter, data-led decision-making.

 • IoT Era – Active Smart Tags:

-IoT-based tagging uses smart tags like Bluetooth beacons, GPS trackers, and cellular IoT devices with built-in power and connectivity.
+IoT asset tagging uses smart tags like Bluetooth beacons, GPS trackers, and cellular IoT devices with built-in power and connectivity.
 These tags transmit real-time location and sensor data over Wi-Fi, cellular, or IoT networks, enabling global asset tracking.
 Bluetooth asset tracking pinpoints indoor positions, while GPS IoT tags track worldwide.
 Centralized in the cloud, this data creates a live “digital twin,” shifting asset tracking from periodic snapshots to continuous, intelligent monitoring.

 To illustrate the differences, here’s a quick comparison of RFID vs. IoT tagging systems: